So, do you want to buy a Tube Microphone?

 First of all, in my opinion, there is no such thing as a tube microphone.
 At least not in the strict sense of the word.
 The sound of a microphone is shaped by air flowing through a diaphragm (or sometimes an aluminum ribbon).
 That is the part of the microphone that captures the sound.

-So, what we are really talking about is a microphone with a tube preamp built in, not a tube microphone.
+So, what we are really talking about is a microphone with a tube preamp built-in, not a tube microphone.
 You can’t sing into a tube.
-And yes, before transistors, that was the way a microphone’s signal got boosted to the level where it could be connected to a amplifier or recorder.
+And yes, before transistors, that was the way a microphone’s signal got boosted to the level where it could be connected to an amplifier or recorder.

 Once transistors were invented, transistors were used in the preamps of the microphones.
 But engineers still appreciated the warm sound of a vintage Neumann or AKG tube mic.
-I would say in only part because of the pleasing sound of the tube amp inside but probably even more because they were simply damn good mic.
+I would say it only partly because of the pleasing sound of the tube amp inside but probably even more because they were simply damn good mics.

 And this is the important part: No tube preamp will make a bad mic sound good.
 It might make a decent mic sound even better, but that’s it.
 So, if you buy a $100 tube mic, you get a $90 mic with a $10 tube in it.
 It will not magically sound like a $1,000 mic.

 The second thing to watch out for is the tube itself when you buy yourself a brand-new tube mic.
 It’s not going to be a Telefunken or GE tube but something manufactured in China or Russia that does not come anywhere close to the sound of a vintage tube.

 So, my first tip, if you must have a tube mic in your collection and can only afford a Chinese brand microphone?
 Change the tube!

 You will find that there are lots of vintage tubes on sale on eBay including those magical “new old stock” tubes.